 Global Health Residency Track

-As part of our commitment to expanding access to health care, investing in medical training and partnering in research worldwide, Mount Sinai offers a Global Health Residency Track.
-Our three most popular sites that we are sending trainees to are Cameroon, Bangladesh, and Kenya although other training areas are available.
+As part of our commitment to expanding access to health care, investing in medical training and partnering in research worldwide, Mount Sinai offers a Global Health Track within the Categorical Residency.
+Our three most popular sites where we send trainees to are: Cameroon, Bangladesh, and Kenya, although other training areas are also available.

-The program allows for Mount Sinai Medicine and Med-Peds Residents with resources to pursue global health work during their PGY2 and PGY 3 years.
+The program allows for Mount Sinai Medicine Residents with resources to pursue global health work during their PGY2 and PGY3 years.
 The curriculum focuses on the delivery of medical services, participation in medical education and research in resource-limited settings.

 Program requirements are as follows: